 And when hormonal changes begin…well, everyone, watch out. 🙂

-One additional difficulty that I discovered last August was the world of giftedness.
-(In September, it was twice exceptionalities.)
+One additional difficulty that I discovered in August 2018 was the world of “giftedness.”
+In September 2018, it was “twice exceptionalities.”
 These types of neurodiversities are no cakewalk, either, and the more “different” you are, the more difficult life can seem…and be!

 If you’re not familiar with the term twice exceptional (2e), it means that the person is “outside the norm” in two significant ways: they’re highly intelligent and they have a disability.
 The disability can be anything from autism or slow processing speed to clinical anxiety or dyslexia.